Diet for longevity

 In addition, Mediterranean people rarely have low levels of "good" cholesterol because they get plenty of healthy fats from their natural diet.

-In this diet, you can eat a lot of different and tasty food without feeling hungry.
+Lose weight in a healthy way In this diet, you can eat a lot of different and tasty food without feeling hungry.
 Therefore, you can follow this diet for a long time without breaking it, regulate your weight and reduce your fat intake in an easy and natural way.
 In the Mediterranean diet, there is room for variation, whether you want to increase the amount of carbohydrates or emphasize high-quality protein products of animal and especially plant origin.
 Either way, this way of eating will help regulate weight gain, control blood sugar levels, improve mood, and sustain high energy levels.

-According to researchers from the Department of Surgery at the University of Genoa, Italy, the balanced ratio of omega-6 and omega-3 essential fatty acids, high fiber content, antioxidants and polyphenols found in fruits, vegetables, olive oil and wine protect human health.
+Cancer prevention According to researchers from the Department of Surgery at the University of Genoa, Italy, the balanced ratio of omega-6 and omega-3 essential fatty acids, high fiber content, antioxidants and polyphenols found in fruits, vegetables, olive oil and wine protect human health.
 It damages DNA and stops cell mutation, reduces inflammatory processes and slows tumor growth.
 Olive oil also reduces the risk of colon and bowel cancer.

-The Mediterranean diet controls excess insulin, the hormone that regulates blood sugar and causes us to gain weight, and maintains weight even while dieting.
+Treatment and prevention of diabetes The Mediterranean diet controls excess insulin, the hormone that regulates blood sugar and causes us to gain weight, and maintains weight even while dieting.

 There is considerable evidence that the Mediterranean diet can serve as an anti-inflammatory diet that can help fight diseases associated with chronic inflammation, including metabolic syndrome.